Siva-PKS/my-sentiment-app/README.md

 # my-sentiment-app
 # 📊 Sentiment Analysis Web App

-This is a simple Streamlit web app that performs **sentiment analysis** on text data from a CSV file using **TextBlob**.
+This is a simple Streamlit web app that performs **sentiment analysis** on text data from a CSV file using **transformers**.
 You can upload your own CSV or use the sample provided.

 ![Streamlit App Screenshot](https://github.com/Siva-PKS/my-sentiment-app/assets/yourimage.png)